Your payment obligations under control

 Check per creditor group whether you can make agreements about payments and whether you can use or set up payment schemes.

-Group 2: These kinds of suppliers often offer subscriptions.
+- Group 2: These kinds of suppliers often offer subscriptions.
 Assess whether these subscriptions are still of added value for your company.
-Revise your package and remove any extras you do not really need.
+Revise your subscription and remove any extras you do not really need.

-Group 4: The Dutch Tax and Customs Administration, municipalities, and other governmental departments have taken special measures.
-For example, a corona measure from the Tax Administration is an .
-In addition, the government has expanded the to meet the most pressing needs.
+- Group 4: The Netherlands Tax and Customs Administration, municipalities, and other governmental departments have payment arrangements.
+For example, the Tax Administration and municipalities have an extension scheme.
+In addition, the government has the .
 You can request this temporary income support for the self-employed and SMEs from your municipality.

 6. Private expenses